cmedei9/VetAppointmentMgmtSystem/README.md

 A user guide has been provided to demonstrate the functionality of the application.

-** Please note that due to the SQL Database no longer being hosted, the application may not work as intended in it's current state.
+** Please note that due to the SQL Database no longer being hosted, the application will not work as intended in it's current state.
 A new database will need to be configured to get the application running accordingly.
+A SQL dump has been provided if looking to recreate the database locally.

 # Business Case